Transmitter: Description

 A radio transmitter is usually part of a radio communication system which uses electromagnetic waves (radio waves) to transport information (in this case sound) over a distance.

-A transmitter can be a separate piece of electronic equipment, or an electrical circuit within another electronic device.
+A transmitter can be a separate group among all pieces of electronic equipments, or an electrical circuit within another electronic device.
 A transmitter and a receiver combined in one unit is called a transceiver.
 The purpose of most transmitters is radio communication of information over a distance.
 The information is provided to the transmitter in the form of an electronic signal called the modulation signal, such as an audio (sound) signal from a microphone, a video (TV) signal from a video camera, or in wireless networking devices, a digital signal from a computer.
 The transmitter generates a radio frequency signal which when applied to the antenna produces the radio waves, called the carrier signal.
 It combines the carrier with the modulation signal, a process called modulation.
 The information can be added to the carrier in several different ways, in different types of transmitters.
 In an amplitude modulation (AM) transmitter, the information is added to the radio signal by varying its amplitude.
 In a frequency modulation (FM) transmitter, it is added by varying the radio signal's frequency slightly.
 Many other types of modulation are also used.

 The radio signal from the transmitter is applied to the antenna, which radiates the energy as radio waves.
 The antenna may be enclosed inside the case or attached to the outside of the transmitter, as in portable devices such as cell phones, walkie-talkies, and garage door openers.
 In more powerful transmitters, the antenna may be located on top of a building or on a separate tower, and connected to the transmitter by a feed line, that is a transmission line.